 Hire Backend Developers in Latin America

 US backend engineering is expensive, scarce, and slow to hire.
 Senior roles take 45–70 days to fill and cost $135,000+ per year fully loaded.
-NBS places vetted backend developers from Colombia, Argentina, and Brazil in 14–21 days, at $3,000–$6,000/month, backed by a 90-day replacement guarantee.
+NBS places vetted backend developers (Python, Node.js, Java, Go, and Ruby on Rails) from Mexico, Colombia, Argentina, and Brazil in 14–21 days, at $3,000–$7,500/month, backed by a 90-day replacement guarantee.

-🇨🇴 Colombia | 🇦🇷 Argentina | 🇧🇷 Brazil
+🇲🇽 Mexico | 🇨🇴 Colombia | 🇦🇷 Argentina | 🇧🇷 Brazil

 Why US Companies Hire Backend Developers from Latin America Through NBS

 The math is straightforward.
-A senior backend developer in a US metro commands a base salary exceeding $165,000 — before equity or sign-on bonuses.
+A senior backend developer in a US metro commands a base salary exceeding $165,000, before equity or sign-on bonuses.
 The same role in Latin America costs 40%–65% less, and that gap has held even as regional salaries have risen under North American demand.

 Adoption reflects the opportunity.
 80% of North American technology companies are actively considering or already implementing nearshore strategies.
-The constraint driving that number is domestic supply — not appetite for distributed teams.
+The constraint driving that number is domestic supply, not appetite for distributed teams.

 NBS Hiring Process for Backend Developers